 Windows: Interesting Facts

-1. First Version: On November 20, 1985, Windows 1.0 was launched.
+- First Version: Windows 1.0 was launched on November 20, 1985.
 It wasn’t a full operating system but a layer over MS-DOS, Microsoft’s earlier system.
-It introduced a graphical way to interact with computers, letting users click instead of typing commands.
+It introduced a graphical way to interact with computers, allowing users to click instead of typing commands.

-9. Linux on Windows: Windows 10 introduced the Windows subsystem for Linux (WSL), allowing developers to use Linux within Windows without extra software.
+- Linux on Windows: Windows 10 introduced the Windows Subsystem for Linux (WSL), which allows developers to use Linux within Windows without extra software.

-Windows keeps changing, matching new tech trends and users’ needs, and remains a key part of computing worldwide.
+Windows changes constantly, matching new tech trends and users’ needs, and it remains a key part of computing worldwide.

 Font and Colors

-For the new version of the Windows platform, the developers used the Segoe UI Bold typeface, making the letters look wider.
-The color palette is the same as in previous versions of the logo.
+The developers used the Segoe UI Bold typeface to make the letters look wider for the new Windows platform.
+The color palette is the same as in previous logo versions.